cmorten/opine/.github/CONTRIBUTING.md

 Therefore you need to branch from `master` and merge into `master`.

-We use the following convention for branch names `feature/short-description`, where short description is to have an idea what the branch is about and the `feature` part is for features, but it can vary on other kinds of issues.
+We use the following convention for branch names `feat/issue-#-short-description`, where the the `#` should be replaced with the GitHub issue number, and the short description should provide an idea of what the branch is for.

 Here are some examples:

-- `feature/new-icon`, a new feature.
+- `feat/issue-137-new-icon`, a new feature.
-- `fix/windows-bug`, a bug fix
+- `fix/issue-239-windows-bug`, a bug fix.
-- `chore/upgrade-eslint`, a chore is something that doesn't add functionality to the user but needs to be done.
+- `chore/issue-95-improve-docs`, a chore is something that doesn't add functionality to the user but needs to be done.

 ### Coding style